jrh-dev/jrh-dev.github.io/_posts/2022-10-05-r_basics_dataframes_p1.md

 #' [1] 78 45 21
 ```

-## Data frame subsets
+## data.frame subsets
-We can also create subsets of data frames using indices.
-With data frames, two indices are provided, the first for the rows and the second for the columns.
+We can also create subsets of `data.frame`'s using indices.
+With `data.frame`'s, two indices are provided, the first for the rows and the second for the columns.
 Blank indices are also acceptable, as long as they are separated with `,`.

-Each individual element in a data frame has 2 indices.
+Each individual element in a `data.frame` has 2 indices.

 ![](/assets/img/r_basics_dataframes_p1/img02.png)

-The below examples show how the index system can be used to access various elements in our data frame.
+The below examples show how the index system can be used to access various elements in our `data.frame`.

 ![](/assets/img/r_basics_dataframes_p1/img01.png)

-## Functions for data frames
+## Functions for data.frame's

 When working with vectors we can check their length using the `length()` function.
-Given that all columns of a data frame are vectors of equal length we could use `length()` on any column, however, it is more convenient to use the `nrow()` function.
+Given that all columns of a `data.frame` are vectors of equal length we could use `length()` on any column, however, it is more convenient to use the `nrow()` function to identify the number of rows.

 ```r
 nrow(df)